sgclasher/agentblueprint/README.md

 #### **Option 2: AI Timeline Planning**
 1. Click "AI Timeline" button or go to `/timeline`
-2. Complete business profile form
+2. Complete business profile form (2 simple steps)
+3. Choose your preferred AI provider (GPT-4o recommended for profiles, Gemini 2.5 Pro Preview for timelines)
-3. Generate personalized AI transformation roadmap
+4. Generate personalized AI transformation roadmap
-4. Explore phases and metrics
+5. Explore phases and metrics

 #### **Option 3: Client Profile Management**
 1. Click "Client Profiles" button or go to `/profiles`
-2. **Sign up or sign in** to access your secure profile dashboard.
+2. **Sign up or sign in** to access your secure profile dashboard
-3. Create a new profile using the guided ProfileWizard interface.
+3. Create a new profile using the simplified 2-step ProfileWizard interface
-4. Complete 8-step business intelligence assessment (click any step to jump around freely).
-5. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing.
+4. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing
-6. Generate automatic AI timeline from profile data.
+5. Generate automatic AI timeline from profile data

 #### **Option 4: Markdown Import (Profile Automation)**
 1. In the ProfileWizard, click the "📄 Import from Markdown" button
 2. Choose import method:
    - **Paste**: Copy markdown content directly into the text area
    - **Upload**: Drag & drop or browse for `.md`, `.markdown`, or `.txt` files
+3. Review **AI Provider Recommendations** (GPT-4o recommended for profiles)
-3. Click "Import & Extract" to process with AI
+4. Click "Import & Extract" to process with AI
-4. Review extracted data with confidence scores
+5. Review extracted data with confidence scores
-5. Apply to ProfileWizard or edit before applying
+6. Apply to ProfileWizard or edit before applying
-6. Continue with normal profile creation workflow
+7. Continue with normal profile creation workflow

 **Supported Markdown Formats:**
 - Company overviews with standard headers